Tell me about the business

 What if I don’t want to print?

 Daylighted offers a printing service for artists who don’t want to print.
 This option can be selected during the photos upload.
 Standard prices will then apply.
-For prints sold with this option, artists will get a 30% commission.
+For prints sold with this option, we don't take any commission on the sales price - except for the transaction cost.

 What materials does Daylighted use for prints?